Eugenius0/ai-travel-planer/README.md

 ## Features
 1. **Fine-Tuned LLM**:
    - The model, fine-tuned using PEFT with LoRA, enables efficient memory usage while maintaining performance.
+The fine-tuning process included careful hyperparameter optimization to balance performance, memory efficiency, and training stability, as described in the [Model-Centric Approach](#model-centric-approach) section.

 2. **Instruction Dataset**:
    - Used the [FineTome-100k dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k) to train the model.
 This dataset provides a diverse and high-quality set of instructions for fine-tuning large language models.